WolfieBabe/CyberPatriot-Windows-Checklist/README.md

        * If installed: Open Firefox, click the three lines in the top right, click "help," click "About Firefox," update Firefox

-       * If not installed: Go to https://www.mozilla.org/en-US/firefox/download/thanks/, run the installer and go through the installation process
+       * If not installed: Go to https://www.mozilla.org/en-US/firefox/download/thanks/, run the installer, and go through the installation process

-  3. Update other programes/applications
+  3. Update other programs/applications

-7. Account Managment
+7. Account Management

   1. Control Panel → User Accounts